 With Indicator Vault, we make it short and convenient for you.

-In this part, we’ll go through how to leverage these chart patterns to your benefit. (yes, YOU).
+In this part, we’ll go through how to leverage these formations using a chart patterns cheat sheet mindset – practical, clear, and directly usable.

 2. 3 Main Groups of Chart Patterns

-Let’s quickly go through the chart patterns and classify them based on the signals they provide.
+Let’s quickly go through the chart patterns and classify them based on the signals they provide – exactly how you would structure them inside a chart patterns cheat sheet.

 2.1 Reversal Chart Patterns